-At the centre of the building a spacious atrium is designed to feel like an urban square, rather than an interior.
-Most publicly accessible functions are grouped around this atrium, including a café, study center and lecture theaters which are also used for performance and film screenings.
-The broad footing and low incline of the steps in the main atrium allows them to double as stage areas for performances, speeches and gatherings.
-The auditoriums are also multipurpose and can be used for lectures, theater performances and film.
-These are grouped in one building which can function independently, while the atrium serves as a foyer.
+At the centre of the building a spacious atrium is designed to feel like an urban square, rather than an interior space.
+Most publicly accessible functions are grouped around this atrium, including a café, study center and lecture halls which are also used as a theater and for film screenings.
+The broad footing of the stairs in the main atrium doubles as a stage area for performances, speeches and gatherings.
+The multipurpose lecture rooms are grouped in one building part which can function independently, while the atrium serves as a foyer.
 Lighting can be adapted so that only the lower portion of the atrium is illuminated to create a more intimate setting.

 The New University Building received a BREEAM Excellent certificate for sustainability.
 It is energy efficient, fitted with a green roof and finished in natural materials such as bamboo and natural stone.
 Parts of the building are separately accessible so if necessary, these areas can function independently and be leased to third parties.
 A three-level car park beneath the building extends under the adjoining site, so should demand require it, a second building can be constructed.